ONTOKEN/ontoken-assets/README.md

 All major updates, audits, and structural changes are versioned and documented in this repository.

-Transparency is not optional — it is structural.
+Transparency is not optional, it is structural.

 ---